 Commonwealth departments and agencies are required by the Disability Discrimination Act 1992 to ensure that online information and services are accessible by people with disabilities.

 The ALRC is committed to ensuring information and services on our website are accessible.
-In August 2012 Vision Australia provided a Statement of Accessibility confiming that the ALRC website satisfies all Level AA Success Criteria of the Web Content Accessibility Guidelines version 2.0 (WCAG 2.0).
+In August 2012 Vision Australia provided a Statement of Accessibility confiming that the ALRC website satisfies Level AA Success Criteria of the Web Content Accessibility Guidelines version 2.0 (WCAG 2.0), with the exception of documents provided to the ALRC by external stakeholders, such as submissions.

 We aim to make our online resources available to everyone.
 However, in some cases (for example submissions or materials provided by other parties), information may not be available in an accessible format.
 If you have any difficulties accessing information or documents on this site, or if you experience any other accessibility difficulties, please contact the ALRC Web Manager.